 Gadfly Records was foolish and desperate enough to release a live CD.
 You can BUY IT HERE.

 I eventually transitioned to sketch writing.
 After Letterman, I wrote for Saturday Night Live, Steve Martin, and others.
 You may remember an Eddie Murphy sketch on SNL called “White Like Me”, which I wrote and directed.
 HERE IT IS.
 I also wrote “Japanese Game Show” for Mike Myers and the late great Chris Farley.
 WATCH IT HERE.

 I’ve written a number of films, including I.Q., Sgt.
 Bilko, and Rat Race.
 Rat Race was directed by Jerry Zucker and I’m pretty proud of it.
 HERE’S A CLIP.

 Then, another transition, to episodic television.
 Remember “Monk”?
 That was my show.
 I created and produced it.
 Here’s a CLIP.
 If you buy the box set, I’ll make 12 cents.
 I’ll split it with you.
 BUY IT HERE.

 These days, I’m working on another light-mystery series called “The Good Cop”.
 It’s on Netflix and stars

 For the last 20-plus years, I’ve co-hosted a radio show called SEVEN SECOND DELAY.
 We call it “stunt radio”.
 Half of our shows are failures.
 The other half are disasters.
 HERE’S A LINK to some recent episodes.

 I’ve been lucky.
 I’ve gotten to meet and work with people I’ve always admired.
 I’ve written for the Oscars.
 I’ve traveled to Iraq and Afghanistan with Al Franken for the USO.

 Along the way, I’ve received a smattering of media attention.
-When they ran out of stories about Bruce Springsteen, New Jersey Monthly ran THIS PROFILE OF ME.
+When they ran out of Bruce Springsteen stories, New Jersey Monthly ran THIS PROFILE OF ME.

 Which brings me- finally- to UNCLE ANDY TOYS.
 Starting a toy and game company may seem like a radical departure for a TV and movie writer, but to me it feels like a natural next step.
 The toy business is basically